Do you have questions about your hospital bill and insurance? Below are answers to some common questions.

 Your insurance will send you an explanation of medical benefits (EOMB or EOB), explaining how the claim was processed.
 Once your insurance has paid its portion, we will send you a bill for any remaining amount due.

-Yes, Community Hospital of the Monterey Peninsula is a participating Medicare provider.
+Yes, Community Hospital is a participating Medicare provider.
 If you are covered by Medicare, we will bill Medicare.
 You will be billed for any non-covered services or items that are your responsibility.

 What if I have more than one insurance plan?